sparktsang/sparktsang.github.io/_posts/starting-investment.md

 In that period, I drifted through the dazzling, dizzying marketplace of knowledge.
 I attended dozens of free investment seminars.
 Each "guru" had their own secret formula, their own track record of spectacular wins, their own army of believers.
 It was a world of pure, intoxicating promise.

+For a while, I mistook the accumulation of information for the pursuit of truth.
 One $1,000 course was particularly memorable.
 It had the atmosphere of a cult.
 They made us stand up and perform strange gestures, claiming that movement enhanced learning.
 They used countdown timers to create a sense of artificial urgency, sending dozens of people rushing to the back of the room to sign up, though how many were shills, one could never know.
 The course itself was a predictable disappointment—basic investment knowledge, repackaged as profound secrets.
 And at the end, of course, they tried to upsell us on an "advanced" course that had never been mentioned before.

 And yet, I never regretted paying for that course.
 The greatest asset I acquired was not from the guru, but from the community he had unwittingly gathered.
 They had put all 200 of us into a WeChat group, set to self-destruct in three months.
 I had taken meticulous notes on my tablet during the class.
 That night, I shared a portion of my notes in the group and offered the full version to anyone who wanted it.